-Figure 3 SPLR on KDD'20 Feature Selection and Degree of Sparsity

-On the KDD '98 dataset, the SPLR-based FS outperforms VFDT [14] because the VFDT simultaneously chooses descriptive features and classification while the suggested approach simply takes into account the 20 chosen selected features for categorization.
-This exemplifies how well SPLR extracts valuable and rich data for the IDS.
-In addition, they analyze the performance of the SPLR-based feature selection and compare the plots of the chosen features with the sparsity variation.
-The degree of sparsity decreases as the parameter value decreases Figure 4 illustrates how the SPLR first rises before stabilising.
-The remaining features are sparse or eliminated, as seen in Figure 3.
-The attributes services, territory missiles, nm arriving comedies hot logins, dst holding srv total, and dst swarm srv amount have been selected.
+Figure 4.2.
+SPLR on KDD'20 Feature Selection and Degree of Sparsity feature selection and compare the plots of the chosen features with the sparsity variation.
+The degree of sparsity decreases as the parameter value decreases Figure 4.3 illustrates how the SPLR first rises before stabilising.
+The remaining features are sparse or eliminated, as seen in Figure 4.1.
+The attributes services, territory missiles,nm arriving comds, is hot logins, dst holding srv total, and dst swarm srv amount have been selected.
 These traits might not be enough for the classification to identify different incursions.
 As a result, characteristics 18, 20, and 21 have less of an impact.
 In addition, we selected the final 21 traits based on the values of λ .
 Feature 4.1 is critical for creating the pattern for identifying system infiltration.
 In other terms, the interruptions depend on the provider.